A thumbnail image of the Volunteer Learning Modules: Welcome to MSU Extension document.

 Overview

 In this module volunteers gain an understanding of Michigan State University Extension.
-The module explores the land grant system, agricultural experiment stations, the origins of Cooperative Extension, how volunteers are vital to Extension and polices that all volunteers must follow.
+The module explores the Land Grant System, Agricultural Experiment Stations, and the origins of cooperative extension.

 Section 1: Land Grants and MSU Extension